wedaly/caesium/README.md

 ```
 cargo run --bin quantile data.txt
 ```

+This will report:
+* The *normalized rank error* for the 0.1, 0.2, .., 0.8, 0.9 quantiles
+* The number of values stored in the sketch.
+* The size of the (serialized) sketch in bytes.
+* The total time in ms to perform the inserts/merges.

 By default, the quantile tool inserts every value from the data file into a single sketch.
 You can measure the error introduced by merging sketches by specifying the number of merges.
 For example, to split the dataset into ten sketches that are merged:
 ```